inlab-geo/espresso/tools/sphinx_gallery/generated/pygimli_ert.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 190-196

-With the inversion mesh created, we now define a starting model, forward operator and weighting matrix for regularisation using PyGIMLi.
+With the inversion mesh created, we now define a starting model, forward operator and weighting matrix for regularization using PyGIMLi.

 Recall that both our model and data will be in log space when we perform inversion.